 If we think you have a strong case and we want to help you through it, you don’t pay us anything up front.
-We don’t take a dime of your money until we collect every cent that the law and your situation allow.
+We don’t take a dime of your money until we collect every cent the law and your situation allow.

 Facebook, Twitter, LinkedIn and other social networks can be pertinent to workers’ compensation claims because they provide information that can be accessed by attorneys, investigators, and other parties to produce evidence that could potentially be used to weaken your case.
-For an injured person, information unfavorable to your case may be found in photos, status updates, or other material posted on these sites.
+For an injured person, information unfavorable to your case can be found in photos, status updates, or other material posted on these sites.